-The benefits are numerous, and having the right broker and technology is key to success, which is why VARIANSE, is the preferred broker for institutional and
+The benefits are numerous, and having the right broker and technology is key to success, which is why VARIANSE, is the preferred broker for Institutional and Retail traders globally.

 Our key differential is that our founders not only have deep institutional e-FX industry experience, but additionally have rich experience in trading technology development, low latency systems and market data.
 Consequently, we have poured all of our collective experience into developing custom trading solutions and integrated them with a deep web of liquidity to ensure ultra fast execution and razor sharp pricing.
 Our ultimate goal being to provide an institutional trading experience to traders of all levels.